Surrender your SA driver's licence

 Post

-Post the form with the photo licence to:
+Post the form with your photo licence to:

 Service SA